Job location: PM University City Employment Type:

-Bachelor's Degree with 2-3 years of related experience in research and clinical study methodologies or equivalent combination of education and experience is required
+Qualifications - Bachelor's degree and 2-4 years of experience or equivalent combination of education and experience required.

 Background check required after a conditional job offer is made.
 Consideration of the background check will be tailored to the requirements of the job.